 Three other incunables with uncut edges, printed in 1483, 1484 and 1495 have longstitch structures sewn through pieces of parchment placed at or towards the head and tail of the spine.
 The sewing of each example is different from the others and all have case-type covers attached by secondary tackets, each is also of a different type.
 Two of them have no (and never had) endleaves, a sign of very low cost and probably a further indication of temporary status.
+The covers on these books, especially the rather amateur-looking one on the Quentel edition of 1495, are probably later additions to books sold without covers.

 Two other incunables that retain uncut edges were sewn on sewing supports, both with double supports of alum-tawed skin, but one has the split and twisted type of rather wide, soft skin stained with a colour on the fleshside that is reminiscent of some French inboard bindings of the period, whilst the other has supports, also of soft tawed skin (though not stained), that are laced back into the reversed parchment case through separate holes, creating the v-shaped lacing (split-lacing) so characteristic of many Spanish bindings until the eighteenth century.
 This binding, however, has endleaves of parchment, suggesting higher expense if not permanence.